Xiamen University, 2005 Reunion

 (right) Vivian, Andrew and Michael enjoy a spring-like day on Gulangyu island; you can see the university's tallest building in the background.

 These two photos are from our February 2002 visit.
 Next to Vivian are Mrs. Gao and Mrs. Xu, and Mrs. Yao is in the other photo with Michael and Andrew.
 These wonderful ladies taught Michael to speak Mandarin from 1985-87!
 Boy, did they have patience!
 Yao Laoshi came out of retirement to teach us, and was the only one of these three who spoke any English.
-I'm glad we got to see her in 2002, for she passed away the following year (at age 83).
-Her coworkers told us that her final days were spent singing hymns and telling people about Jesus.

 For more info about Xiamen & Fujian, these sites were created by our colleagues, Bill & Sue Brown: